Cigarette prices in Croatia 2026 : Full breakdown by brand and region

 Average cigarette prices across Croatia

 National averages mask regional nuances.
-In 2025, the baseline for a 20-cigarette pack sits at 5.80 euros, per crowd-sourced data.
-This positions Croatia mid-pack in Europe, below Sweden’s 7.57 euros but above Latvia’s 5.25.
+As of early 2026, the baseline for a 20-cigarette pack sits at around 6.00 euros, per updated crowd-sourced and retail data.
+This positions Croatia mid-pack in Europe, below higher-tax nations but reflecting ongoing increases.
 Factors like transport and local demand tweak these baselines.

 Prices in major cities like Zagreb and Split